CompuTec/computec-docs/docs/processforce/user-guide/routings/resources.md

 ## Alternative Resource

 A Resource can have assigned a number of other Resources, to which a Manufacturing Order task can be switched, e.g. in case of downtime of an original Resource.
-Click [here](/docs/processforce/user-guide/scheduling/gantt-chart/alternative-resources/) to find out more.
+Click [here](/docs/processforce/user-guide/scheduling/gantt-chart/alternative-resources/) to find out more on Alternative Resources.

+---